francesco-dorati/francesco-dorati/README.md

 ### 🔧 Skills & Interests
 - 🧠 AI and machine learning
-- 🤖 Robotics & computer vision
+- 🤖 Robotics and computer vision
-- 🔌 Embedded programming & microcontrollers
+- 🔌 Embedded programming and microcontrollers
 - 💻 C, C++ and Python development

 ---